odoo/documentation/inventory/management/reporting/valuation_methods_anglo_saxon.rst

   From an accounting point of view, this method is mainly justified in case of huge purchase price variations and is quite unusual due to its operational complexity.
-Your actually need a software like Odoo to easily keep this cost up-to-date.
+Your actually need a software like Twenty20 to easily keep this cost up-to-date.

   This method is dedicated to advanced users.
 It requires well established